Zenica: Etymology

 There are several theories about the origins of name Zenica.

 According to orally transmitted tradition, the city was named after the pupil of the eye (Ekavian zenica – pupil).
-There is also a legend that Zenica's name is derived from when Queen Katarina Kosača Kotromanić, who was leaving Bobovac during the Ottoman conquest of Bosnia in 1463, said "My pupil is left behind!"
+There is also a legend that Zenica's name derives from an exclamation by Queen Katarina Kosača Kotromanić, who, upon leaving Bobovac during the Ottoman conquest of Bosnia in 1463, said "My pupil is left behind!"
 (Osta moja z[j]enica!).
 Because of its location in the center of Zenica field, the city is indeed analogous to the eye's pupil.

 The name of the city can also be derived from the word zenit, meaning zenith, because it is in the center of Bosnia and Herzegovina.